 But that doesn’t necessarily mean that it is ineffective – it just indicates that no one has spent the money and time necessary to do an in-depth research study on flossing.

-Logic seems to suggest that flossing is a very effective way to remove food debris from between the teeth.
+The logic seems to suggest that flossing is a very effective way to remove food debris from between the teeth.

 Dry mouth also puts teeth at increased risk for erosion, as a healthy saliva flow helps protect teeth from exposure to acid.